BackupTheBerlios/maay-svn/trunk/README.txt

  * antiword (http://www.winfield.demon.nl/)
  * unrtf (http://www.gnu.org/software/unrtf/unrtf.html)

-The indexation part uses a MySQL database (version 4.1).
+The indexation part uses a MySQL database, version 4.1 (http://www.mysql.org/).
 You will need to install such a database or get in touch with your DBA.
 The following assumes a local mysql installation, with no root password.
 Maay has not been tested with MySQL 5.0, but it should work.
 Please report if you encounter problems with this version of MySQL.

 Once everything else is installed, you can point you web browser to http://developer.berlios.de/projects/maay/ and download the latest